Working in Bangalore?

 Tackling the Bangalore Traffic

-Hardly surprising for a city with one of the highest traffic densities in India, but traveling around Bangalore is not much fun.
+Hardly surprising for a city with one of the highest traffic densities in India, traveling around Bangalore is not much fun.
 The main means of public transportation are the bus services operated by the Bangalore Metropolitan Transport Corporation.
-However, a rapid transit system called Namma Metro is under construction and became partly operational in 2011.
+However, a rapid transit system called Namma Metro is under construction and became partly operational in 2011, with further sections added in 2014 and 2015.

-The price of single fares and monthly travel passes for BMTC buses often depends on the specific service or type of bus you’d like to use.
-For more information on routes, fares, and timetables please refer to the BMTC website.
-The Vayu Vajra Airport Service, also operated by BMTC, provides a 24/7 non-stop transfer to the new Bengaluru International Airport on various routes from strategic points all across the city, including the suburbs.
+The price of single fares and monthly travel passes for BMTC buses often depends on the specific service or type of bus you’d like to use — buses with air conditioning, for example, will be more expensive.
+For more information on routes, fares, and timetables, please refer to the BMTC website.
+The Vayu Vajra Airport Service, also operated by BMTC, provides a 24/7 transfer with only a few stops to the new Kempegowda International Airport on various routes from strategic points all across the city, including the suburbs.

-Most expats who have no company car or driver choose to travel by taxi.
-However, since taxis are only available on call and should be pre-booked at least two hours in advance, taxis in Bangalore don’t necessarily offer the same flexibility as elsewhere.
-Auto-rickshaws are another option, but only for the more adventurous.
+Most expats who have no company car or regular driver choose to travel by taxi.
+If you want to hail a taxi on the go, make sure they are a registered driver and check that there is a meter.
+However, since the most reliable taxis are only available on call and should be pre-booked at least two hours in advance, taxis in Bangalore don’t necessarily offer the same flexibility as elsewhere.
+Auto-rickshaws are another good option, but only for the more adventurous, as some drivers can be quite reckless.

 Learning to Read between the Lines

 Indians are very polite, so you are unlikely to receive a straight “no” in response to a request.
 Instead, you might hear the standard “that is possible”, which is often mistaken for an affirmative answer by unsuspecting expats.
 “That is possible” doesn’t necessarily mean that whatever you requested is going to happen.
-Rather, it implies that it should be possible, while it may need further investigation or persuasion in practice.
-You should therefore also always be prepared to deal with some negotiations before coming to an agreement.
+What it actually implies is that it should be possible, while it will require some more persuasion before it happens.
+You should therefore always be prepared to deal with some negotiations before coming to an agreement.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.